Trust and Transparency Center

 - Webex.com – You can access and update your profile by signing into your user online account.
 You may also make these updates or request deactivation of your website profile by sending an email to our privacy team.

-We make good faith efforts to honor your reasonable request to access and correct your data if it is inaccurate, or delete the data if we are not required to retain it by law or for legitimate purposes.
+We make good faith efforts to honor reasonable requests to access or correct your data if it is inaccurate.
 We will respond to your request to access data within 30 days.

 Some Cisco entities may be considered data controllers from time to time.
-With these, you can exercise your rights of access and request corrections or deactivations under applicable data protection laws.
-See List of Entities
+When a Cisco entity is acting as a data controller, you can exercise your rights of access and request corrections or deactivations under applicable data protection laws directly with that Cisco entity.

 Your Choices and Selecting Your Communication Preferences

 We give you the choice of receiving a variety of information that complements our Solutions.
-You can manage your communication preferences and unsubscribe using one of the following methods:
+You can manage your communication preferences through the following methods:

-- Each promotional email from us includes instructions on how you can unsubscribe from that particular mailing.
+- By following the instructions included in each promotional email from us to unsubscribe from that particular mailing.

-- Send us a message through email or by mail to Cisco Systems, Inc., Legal Department, 170 West Tasman Dr., San Jose, CA 95134, USA.
+- By sending us a message through email or by mail to: Cisco Systems, Inc., Privacy Legal Department, 170 West Tasman Dr., San Jose, CA 95134, USA.
 Please be sure to include your name, email address, and specific, relevant information about the material you no longer wish to receive.

 Sharing Your Personal Information